MRobbins3/barebones-docker-compose-mysql/README.md

 ---

-# Setting up MySQL Workbench
+# Section 2: Setting up MySQL Workbench
 ## Download and Install
 - Download and install the latest version from Oracle's website.
   - [Link to the Workbench Download](https://dev.mysql.com/downloads/workbench/)